robertnisipeanu/winkeymacros/KeyboardFilterDriverKMDF/README.md

 - `STATUS_GENERIC_COMMAND_FAILED` -> Failed to allocate memory for the macro in hashtable

 ### IOCTL_KEYBOARDFILTER_DELETEMACRO
+Description: Deletes a macro from a keyboard - key combination.

 Input:
 - input buffer needs to be an INPUT_KEYBOARD_MACRO structure that stores the device id and the scancode of the key of which the macro should be removed